llhabers/sqlalchemy-challenge/README.md

 GROUP_BY<br>
 ORDER_BY<br>
 FILTER<br>
-Statiscal function<br>
+Statistical function<br>
 Min<br>
 Max<br>
 Ave<br>
 Count<br>
 #### Climate App<br>
-In order for me to create an app for my data anaylsis, I had to create dictionaries for the data I retreived from Pandas.
+In order for me to create an app for my data analysis, I had to create dictionaries for the data I retrieved from Pandas.
 Once I was able to create dictionaries, I used for loops to pull all the information needed to create each app.

 ## Results<br>
 ![Precipitation](https://github.com/llhabers/sqlalchemy-challenge/blob/main/12_Months_Precipitation_Data.png)<br>
 ![Histogram_Temperature](https://github.com/llhabers/sqlalchemy-challenge/blob/main/12_Months_of_Temperature_for_USC00519281.png)<br>

 I was able to use python, SQLAlchemy to do some basic climate analysis and data exploration of my climate database.
 With the help of ORM queries, Pandas and Matplotlib, I was able to use the database to find out which dates shows the most precipitation.
 Being able to view this data would let me know the best time period I should travel to Honolulu.
-I was also able to see the avaerage temperature in Honolulu as well as seeing the frequency of days with the average temperature.<br>
+I was also able to see the average temperature in Honolulu as well as seeing the frequency of days with the average temperature.<br>